-Richard A. Crudo is counsel in Sterne Kessler’s Electronics Practice Group.
-Recognized as “One to Watch” by Best Lawyers, Richard has more than a decade’s worth of experience litigating patent cases.
-He has represented clients from a broad range of industries—including the computer software and hardware, medical device, biotech, information technology, financial services, and smartphone industries—in high-stakes cases before the Supreme Court, the Federal Circuit, and the district courts.
-And, while Richard focuses primarily on briefing and arguing appeals, his practice encompasses all stages of litigation, from pleadings and discovery to dispositive motion practice and trial.
+Richard A. Crudo is a director in Sterne Kessler’s Electronics and Trial & Appellate Practice Groups.
+Recognized as “One to Watch” by Best Lawyers, Richard has more than a decade’s worth of experience litigating intellectual property (IP) cases.
+He has represented clients from a broad range of industries—including the computer software and hardware, medical device, biotech, financial services, and smartphone industries—in high-stakes cases before the Supreme Court, the Federal Circuit, and the district courts.
+Richard is particularly interested in helping clients navigate evolving patent and copyright issues surrounding cutting-edge artificial intelligence and machine learning technology.

 Prior to joining the firm, Richard was a counsel in the IP litigation department of a major international law firm, focusing on district court, appellate, and PTAB litigation for large clients in many different industries.
 He also clerked for the Honorable Kathleen M. O’Malley of the U.S. Court of Appeals for the Federal Circuit.
 During law school, he served as senior managing editor of The George Washington Law Review and was a member of the Moot Court Board.
 And, before entering the legal profession, Richard interned for the U.S. Department of Energy’s Space and Defense Power Systems Office researching energy conversion technology for NASA spacecraft, and participated in NASA’s Space Grant Research Program.